Canada's Arctic Council Chairmanship

 Welcome to Canada’s North

-Canadians are pleased to welcome meetings of the Arctic Council to our North over the coming two years.
+Canadians were pleased to welcome meetings of the Arctic Council to our North over the course of our two year Chairmanship.

-We will highlight Canada’s dynamic and vibrant North and showcase its peoples, cultures and stories.
+We highlighted Canada’s dynamic and vibrant North and showcased its peoples, cultures and stories.

 Leona Aglukkaq—Canada’s Minister for the Arctic Council